 He opened the door and as I stood out of sight in the kitchen, hiding my wet eyes, I could hear our neighbor say that his kids had told him that Isa had type 1 diabetes.
 He told Greg that she was welcome to come over and play if we showed him what he needed to know.
 And that was it.

 I had been wrong.

-I looked out the window at Isa as she sped off on her bicycle to the neighbor’s house — her purple T1D supply bag slung over her little frame — and I knew she would be okay.
+I looked out the window at Isa as she sped off on her bicycle to the neighbor’s house—her purple type 1 diabetes (T1D) supply bag slung over her little frame—and I knew she would be okay.
 I realized in that moment that the ocean doesn’t have to be unsafe.
 We don’t have to assume that everyone will look at our little girl as a challenge or an inconvenience.
-We always say that her disease doesn’t define her, so why do we assume others will only see Type 1 diabetes when they look at her?
+We always say that her disease doesn’t define her, so why do we assume others will only see type 1 diabetes when they look at her?